Boreas618/Notes/operating-systems/kernels-and-processes.md

 When the timer interrupt occurs, the hardware generates an interrupt request(IRQ) signal to the processor, which causes the processor to switch from user mode to kernel mode.

-The kernel interrupt handler saves the current state of the user-level computation onto the kernel stack.
+The kernel interrupt handler saves the current state of the user-level computation onto the kernel interrupt handler stack.

 The kernel then copies the saved state from the kernel stack to a **user-level buffer**, which is a special area of memory reserved for handling signals and interrupts.
 This buffer contains the saved state of the user-level program that was interrupted by the timer interrupt.